 This image, taken by NASA's Dawn spacecraft, shows Azacca Crater (31 miles, 50 kilometers wide) at top left, with its prominent set of north-south trending fractures.
 Dawn took this image on Oct.
 17, 2016.

 The small, bright crater Oxo on Ceres is featured in this image from NASA's Dawn spacecraft taken on Oct.
 17, 2016.
 Oxo (6 miles, 10 kilometers in diameter) is located at mid-latitudes on Ceres and likely has water ice.

-The cone-shaped central peak of a Cerean crater casts a long shadow in this view from NASA's Dawn spacecraft taken on May 28, 2016 from its low-altitude mapping orbit above Ceres at a distance of about 240 miles (385 kilometers) above the surface.
+This image from NASA's Dawn spacecraft shows cratered terrain just south of the equator of Ceres.
+Dawn took this image on June 15, 2016, from its low-altitude mapping orbit, at a distance of about 240 miles (385 kilometers) above the surface.